 IGCAT has created a toolkit to support annual regional Young Chef competitions in collaboration with hospitality schools.
 The aim is to create chef ambassadors for the region, promote the use of local products and encourage innovation of traditional recipes.
-The European Regions of Gastronomy Platform have further developed this into a highly-successful inter-regional competition whereby the regional winners are sent to a final hosted by a region holding the title.
+The European Regions of Gastronomy Platform have further developed this into a highly-successful inter-regional competition whereby the regional winners are sent to a European Young Chef Award final hosted by an awarded region.